SebastianBathrick/DPorch/README.md

     print(f"I got a message from pipeline_a: {msg}")
 ```

-When a pipeline receives data from source pipelines, DPorch provides it as a dictionary where the keys are the source pipeline names.
+When a pipeline receives data from source pipelines, DPorch bundles the data as a dictionary where the keys are the source pipeline names and the values are the data the keyed pipeline sent.
 Here, both `pipeline_b` and `pipeline_c` access the incoming counter value using `input_data["pipeline_a"]` because `pipeline_a` is the name of the source.

 When these three pipelines run together, they produce the following output: